-As we have already seen, eggshell membrane can be really beneficial for dogs that are suffering from joint-related health problems, such as arthritis.
-Daily egg shell membrane supplements can reduce joint pain and improve joint mobility, therefore increasing a dog’s quality of life.
-If you think your dog could benefit from eating eggshell membrane, speak to your veterinarian about the best way to introduce this into their diet.
+As we have already seen, eggshell membrane can be really good for dogs suffering from joint-related health problems, such as arthritis.
+Daily egg shell membrane supplements can reduce joint pain and improve joint mobility, increasing a dog’s quality of life.
+If you think your dog could benefit from eating eggshell membrane, speak to your vet about the best way to introduce this into their diet.

 Can Dogs Eat Eggs Whole?

 Some dogs would happily crunch down on a whole egg – shell and all.
-However, others may leave the egg alone.
-As we know, some owners are concerned about the risk of salmonella bacteria in raw eggs, so it’s important to speak to your veterinarian about the risks of this before offering your dog an egg.
+But, others may leave the egg alone.
+As we know, some owners are concerned about the risk of salmonella bacteria in raw eggs.
+So, speak to your veterinarian about the risks of this before offering your dog an egg.